 Pay attention to the delay to get your bank card and your cheque book, it could be around 10 days.

-For the one who don't have a bank card when they will arrive to Toulouse, they would need to pay by cash (be careful : 500 Euros bank notes are not accepted in France).
+The one who don't have a bank card when they will arrive to Toulouse, would need to pay only by cash (be careful : 500 Euros bank notes are not accepted in France).

-Some general examples of payments to be made, depending on your situation:
+Some general examples of payments to be made upon your arrival, depending on your situation:

-- the enrolment fees for the one who are attending the Summer School
+- the enrollment fees for the one who are attending the Summer School

-- the first rent and the deposit for the accommodation (by cash, or bank card or check) upon your registration at the Secrétariat of the Cité Universitaire
+- the first rent and the deposit for the accommodation (by cash, or bank card or check) upon your registration at the Secrétariat of the Hall of Residence

 - the registration fees at Enseeiht